FelisDiligens/joplin-plugin-multimd-table-tools/README.md

 It could be that only every second table gets formatted, when you click `Format all tables`.
 If that happens to you, click `Format all tables` twice or format each table with `Format table`.

+### Right-click doesn't do anything in text editor

+This can happen sometimes, especially if you change settings.
+Try to restart Joplin.

 <!--
 ## ☕ I can haz coffee?